This fact sheet has been updated on 1/30/20.

 Humans can become infected with BTB by consuming contaminated cow milk or by handling contaminated tissues or materials from infected cattle.
 Pasteurization has significantly decreased the number of human cases of BTB in the United States, and the likelihood of humans contracting this disease in the US is currently remote (<2%), except in certain groups such as hunters, farmers, and slaughterhouse workers who are at greater risk.

-In the past, bovine tuberculosis was the most prevalent disease of domestic cattle and swine in the United States and it caused major losses to the agricultural industry.
+In the past, bovine tuberculosis was the most prevalent disease of domestic cattle and swine in the United States and has caused major losses to the agricultural industry.
 A nationwide eradication program has nearly eliminated the disease from US domestic livestock and has also contributed to the large decline in the number of human cases.

-Bovine TB is difficult to diagnose based on clinical signs alone.
+BTB is difficult to diagnose based on clinical signs alone.
 It is a chronic disease and clinical signs may not appear until several years after initial infection.
 One of the earlier clinical signs in deer may be enlarged superficial lymph nodes due to abscess formation.
 These abscesses might drain through the skin.
 Infected animals usually become emaciated, weak and depressed.
-Infection often involves the lungs so severely affected deer may exhibit coughing, nasal discharge, and difficulty breathing.
-Some animals will die suddenly without showing clinical signs
+Infection often involves the lungs so severely affected deer may exhibit coughing, nasal discharge, and difficulty breathing, and yet some animals will die suddenly without showing clinical signs

 Live animals can also be tested for BTB.
 Any suspected animals should be reported to the appropriate state or federal animal health authority.